-A privately let property of three or more storey's with five or more persons who form two or more households is a HMO which requires a mandatory licence.
+A privately let property with five or more persons which form two or more households is a HMO which requires a mandatory licence.
 The licence is issued by Telford & Wrekin Council and you can submit an application form online.
-From 1 October 2018, all HMO's with 5 or more persons will require a licence, irrespective of the property size and type.

 Once issued, the licence is usually valid for five years unless there is a change of ownership, management or licence conditions.
 The licence may be issued for a shorter period of time; however the full licence fee will still be payable.
 The licences are non-transferrable between licence holders.

 A licence application will be processed on the receipt of a fully completed application form, all supporting documentation and fee.

 The property will be inspected prior to the licence being issued to ensure the necessary fire precautions and management arrangements are in place.
 The property remains subject to inspections during the lifetime of the licence to check management arrangements, occupancy and to ensure that it remains free from disrepair.

 It is an offence to operate a property which requires a mandatory licence and carries an unlimited fine if found guilty of such offence.
 The Local Authority also have powers to issue a fixed penalty fee of up to £30,000 for the offence instead of a court prosecution.

 Fees and charges

 On 15 February 2018, a Mandatory HMO Licensing Report was approved by Cabinet to approve a change in the fee’s and the mandatory licence conditions.

 Licence application fee’s have not been changed in Telford and Wrekin since their first introduction in April 2006.
 Licence application fee’s reflect the cost involved for officer time to administer the “average” HMO application, which includes property visits, dealing with general requests for information and advice during the lifetime of a licence.

 From 1 March 2018, the HMO Licensing fee’s will be: